ankitku3101/confessly/README.md

 - **No accounts, but still "you"** — each browser gets a `clientId` generated once and saved in `localStorage`.
 That ID gets checked at the Socket.IO handshake (`attachClientId` middleware), so a connection is rejected before it can even join a room if the ID is missing.
 No sign-up, no passwords, nothing to leak.
 - **Room state kept in memory** — who's online, which rooms exist, and each person's "feeling" status all live in plain `Map`/`Set` structures on the server.
 Nothing hits the database on every join, message, or typing event, so presence updates stay fast.
-- **Two chat systems, one server** — Talk Rooms (multi-person, persistent, shows who's online) and Stranger Chat (random 1:1 pairing) run on the same Socket.IO server but never share state, so events from one never leak into the other.
 - **The confession wall talks straight to the database** — no caching tricks on the client, every read/write goes through Supabase.
 Slightly slower, but the feed is never showing stale or incorrect data.

 ### At a Glance

-- ⚡ Presence updates (`active_rooms`, `active_users`) are served from memory, so they're fast — no database round trip in the hot path.
+- Presence updates (`active_rooms`, `active_users`) are served from memory, so they're fast — no database round trip in the hot path.
-- 🔒 Every socket connection is checked for a `clientId` before it's allowed to join anything.
+- Every socket connection is checked for a `clientId` before it's allowed to join anything.
-- 🧵 Stranger-chat matchmaking pairs people off a simple FIFO queue — first come, first matched.
-- 🧱 Turborepo caches builds per workspace, so touching the frontend doesn't force the backend to rebuild (and vice versa).
+- Turborepo caches builds per workspace, so touching the frontend doesn't force the backend to rebuild (and vice versa).
-- 🎯 Confession reads/writes go through Supabase's REST layer, with real error messages returned instead of silent failures.
+- Confession reads/writes go through Supabase's REST layer, with real error messages returned instead of silent failures.

 ---